mrhunsaker/Graph_Digitizer/docs/API_REFERENCE.md

 - Calibration: the app expects four calibration clicks in the order: X-left pixel, X-right pixel, Y-bottom pixel, Y-top pixel.
 After clicking, numeric axis min/max values must be entered and "Apply Calibration" pressed.
 - Auto-trace: use a dataset's `color` value (hex) as the target color for `auto_trace_scan`.
 The result replaces that dataset's `points`.
 - Save/Export: JSON and CSV save helpers exist; `safe_save_dialog` will fallback to the user's Downloads directory when a file chooser dialog cannot be shown (for headless or constrained environments).
 - The API documented here is primarily aimed at developers who want to script or extend the GUI or reuse cores of the logic (calibration mapping, image surface bridging, auto-trace algorithm).
+Platform-specific notes and examples within this reference are oriented toward Windows and Linux environments; where platform behavior differs (file chooser fallbacks, system GTK availability), Windows/Linux guidance is emphasized.

 ---